What Causes Excess Dust in a House?

 Dead Skin

-Instead, dead skin floating around your home acts as a magnet for dust mites and other indoor air pollutants.
+Instead, dead skin floating around your home is a magnet for dust mites and other indoor air pollutants.

 Food Debris